Daniel Craig: Personal life

 In 1992, Craig married actress Fiona Loudon; they had a daughter, Ella, before divorcing in 1994.
 Ella Loudon is an actress and model who has publicly expressed pride in Craig's work.

 Craig later began a relationship with German actress Heike Makatsch that lasted for seven years until 2004.
 He subsequently dated film producer Satsuki Mitchell.
+They were engaged from 2007 till November 2010.

 Craig's friend Mark Strong speaks fluent German, and in 1997 provided the German dubbing for Craig's voice in Obsession when "German with an English accent" was required.
 Strong and Craig previously lived together, became friends, and co-starred in the BBC drama Our Friends in the North.
 Craig is also the godfather of Strong's son Roman.

 Craig and actress Rachel Weisz had known each other since working together on Les Grandes Horizontales (1994).
 They began dating in December 2010, and were married in a private ceremony in New York City on 22 June 2011 with only four guests in attendance, including Craig's daughter and Weisz's son.
 It was reported on 1 September 2018 that their first child together, a daughter, had been born.

-In January 2018, Craig purchased a house in Brooklyn, New York, for an amount in excess of $6 million.
-He is an avid fan of Liverpool F.C., and is also a fan of rugby, having travelled to Australia in 2013 to watch the British and Irish Lions tour.
+In January 2018, Craig purchased a house in Brooklyn for an amount in excess of US$6 million.
+He is a lifelong fan of Liverpool F.C., and is also a fan of rugby, having travelled to Australia in 2013 to watch the British and Irish Lions tour.
 In 2019, Craig announced he had obtained American citizenship.
 (Note: In a video for Variety, he mentioned he actually became an American citizen in 2016.
 2019 is the year the media reports based on a quote he made while promoting Knives Out that year.)
 He was made an honorary Commander in the Royal Navy in September 2021, matching the on-screen rank of James Bond.
 Craig was appointed Companion of the Order of St Michael and St George (CMG) in the 2022 New Year Honours for services to film and theatre, matching the CMG of James Bond.